ISISComputingGroup/ibex_developers_manual/doc/systems/inst_control/mdt/Building-a-windows-10-instrument-machine-from-MDT.md

 ### starting SECI

-There is also labview, SECI and a copy on EMU’s labview modules installed.
+There is also LabVIEW, SECI and a copy on EMU’s LabVIEW modules installed.
 SECI should start fine if you navigate to `C:\Program Files (x86)\STFC ISIS Facility\SECI` and double click on `SECIUserinterface` (the file of type `Application`).
 There is a file that displays the name `SeciUserInterface.exe` but this is actually `SeciUserInterface.exe.symlink` and is a link to the `SeciUserInterface.exe.config` configuration file on the settings disk.

 There is an issue that the open GENIE window will look blank – if you leave the blank window on screen and then disconnect and reconnect remote desktop, the text appears.
 No idea what is going on…